shahroq/theme_pixel_docs/pages/instructions.md

 ### 18. Manually add new classes, change styles, ...
-Pixel comes with two specific files which house all your changes without losing them in next updates.
+Pixel comes with two specific files which house all your changes without losing them in the next updates.
 For using them:
 1. Create a folder in `\application\config\` and name it `pixel_theme`
 2. Copy & Rename `\theme_pixel\themes\pixel\css\less\custom.dev.less.tmp` to `\application\config\pixel_theme\custom.dev.less` (This will automatically include the new file into CSS without losing it in the next theme updates)
 3. Copy & Rename `\theme_pixel\themes\pixel\css\less\variables.dev.less.tmp` to `\application\config\pixel_theme\variables.dev.less` (This will automatically include the new file into CSS without losing it on the next theme updates).
 You can copy each variable from `variables.less` to `variables.dev.less` and change it as you intend to.